AlexCC93/readthedocs_test/docs/source/Configuring environment.rst

 The Dockerfile script explained
 ------------------

+A Dockerfile is a script containing a series of instructions on how to build a Docker image.
+It automates the process of creating a Docker image, which is a lightweight, standalone, and executable package that includes everything needed to run a piece of software, such as the code, runtime, libraries, and environment variables.

 Recall this script, which is part of the Dockerfile commented `in this part of the course`_.

 .. _in this part of the course: https://alex-readthedocs-test.readthedocs.io/en/latest/Installation%20and%20software%20setup.html#generate-proper-docker-image